GRINGOLOCO7/Roket-Lander/README.md

 5. If needed downgrade `numpy` to be compatible with functions used (`pip install numpy==1.26.4`)
 6. Install `graphviz` and add to EnvVariables
 7. Install andy other libraries required (just use `pip`)
+8. `pip install stable-baselines3[extra] gym` for PPO and other algorithms

 <br>